Last update: October 29, 2024

 Timing your vitamin D production

 During the summer months, your body is more efficient at producing vitamin D due to increased UVB radiation.
-The most effective time for vitamin D synthesis was solar noon which is between 11:30 a.m. and 1:00 p.m. standard time, and corresponds to 12:30 p.m. to 2:00 p.m. daylight saving time.
+The most effective time for vitamin D synthesis was solar noon, which is between 11:30 a.m. and 1:00 p.m. standard time, and corresponds to 12:30 p.m. to 2:00 p.m. daylight saving time.

-This was the most effective time for exposure during the summer, as short exposure at this time can cause significant vitamin D production without increasing risk of cancer too much.
+This was the most effective time for exposure during the summer, as short exposure at this time can cause significant vitamin D production without increasing the risk of cancer too much.

 It's important to note that overall vitamin D production in winter can be reduced by up to 50% compared to summer.
 Therefore researchers suggest that supplementation is the better choice rather than sun exposure, as extended sun exposure would increase cancer risk without enough benefit for vitamin D production.